Cory Conacher: Tampa Bay Lightning (second stint)

+Lausanne HC

 On July 28, 2020, Conacher returned to the National League (NL) and agreed to a three-year contract with Lausanne HC.
 On February 16, 2021, Conacher moved to former club, SC Bern.
 Conacher signed a new 3-year deal with SCB, keeping him at the club through to the end of the 2022/23 season.
 On February 23, 2022, SC Bern announced that Conacher would be loaned to HC Ambrì-Piotta for the remainder of the season.

+Later career

 After two seasons in Switzerland, and with a desire to play closer to home, Conacher opted to return to North America for the 2022–23 season and signed a professional tryout contract with the Belleville Senators of the AHL, affiliate of former club the Ottawa Senators, on November 1, 2022.
 Conacher featured in just 2 games with Belleville before suffering a long-term injury in which he was released upon his recovery.
 On February 22, 2023, Conacher continued in the AHL by signing a PTO with the Charlotte Checkers, affiliate to the Florida Panthers.
+In playing with the Checkers for the remainder of the season, Conacher collected 9 points through 15 games.